commanderk33n/SSE-XSRF-DEMO/readme.txt

 ###############################################################################
 ### A simple example of Cross-site request forgery attack using PHP

+## File Descriptions:
+# WebApp with xsrf-vulnerability:
+#   - index.php, content.php, logout.php
+# Malicious Website/link:
+#   - mal.php

 ## In order for the attack to be successful, there must be some requirement:
 # - The victim (user) must be logged in and active on the target website
 # - The victim is tricked to visit a page created by attacker.

 ## Preventing against XSRF:
 # Using secret token:
 # To protect against the attack above, we need to make sure that the request sent
 # to server is actually sent by the real user.
 In other words, we need to